gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       <link name="link"/>
     </model>

-The link `<pose>` tag will be interpreted as a coordinate transform applied relative to its model frame.
+The link `<pose>` tag is a coordinate transform applied relative to its model frame.
 When inserted into a world, the link pose relative to the world is identical for the following two models: